Advice on starting a Junior section

 Rules and technical dimensions for young competition

-Contact the Club and Coach Support Officer responsible for your area to find out more.
+Contact the Club Support Manager responsible for your area to find out more.
 A number of clubs provide hybrid competition for young athletes new into a club environment that acts as a stepping stone and easy integration into club life.

 Involve the Parents & Community

 How will you involve parents or other members of the community? - if you are short of coaches, officials and helpers then parents could be the answer - take a look at the way football, cricket and rugby are delivered in clubs - they are often run by parents.

 Promotion and publicity for the sessions